226 – Commendations, Awards, Nominations, Pins, and Ribbons

 18. Pin: Intoxilyzer Operator

-Qualification: Must have successfully completed a TCOLE-approved Intoxilyzer operator training course and currently hold that additional duty assignment.
+Qualification: Must have successfully completed a TCOLE-approved intoxilyzer operator training course and currently hold that additional duty assignment.

 19. Pin: Jail Inspection